 - Smart workflows

-Not any lending platform will work for invoice financing or factoring because of all the intricacies of these types of credit products.
+Invoice financing and factoring are among the more intricate credit products.
 TurnKey Lender’s team has tailored separate versions of its all-in-one system to meet the specific needs of both lenders and borrowers who are looking for this kind of solution.

 - Ease of deployment and use